fieldtrip/website/development/project/opm_helmet_design.md

         lpa: [2.2625 75.9092 2.1316e-14]
         rpa: [-2.2625 -75.9092 7.1054e-15]

-For subject 1 the head is slightly larger than for subject 2.
-The nasion is in both cases along the x-axis, since its y- and z-value are zero (up to some numerical precision error).
+You can see that the nasion is in both cases along the x-axis, since its y- and z-value are zero (up to some numerical precision error).
+But for subject 1 the head is slightly larger than for subject 2.

-We can check the position of the nasion, or of any of the other anatomical landmarks.
+We can check the position of the nasion, or any of the other anatomical landmarks.

     cfg = [];
     cfg.method = 'ortho';